wp-plugins/juiz-last-tweet-widget/readme.txt

 First: do you have the latest version of this plugin?
 Second: did you find the settings page, create your Twitter plugin?

-Then, if it's ok the both previous step:
-Try to visit the link : `http://search.twitter.com/search.rss?q=from%3AUSERNAME&rpp=4` by replacing "USERNAME" with your own username.
-If nothing happens, try with : `http://api.twitter.com/1/statuses/user_timeline.rss?screen_name=USERNAME&count=4` If nothing happens, it's the fault of Twitter API limitation.
-If this link show your 2 last tweets, it's the fault of my script, so contact me.

-Since the v1.1.3 of this plugin, this kind of error **should** only arrive the first time you activate it, if your Twitter flow is not accessible.

-= Why the widget shows me less tweets than I ask it to show me ? =

-Twitter do what it wants to do with its feeds of tweets.
-This plugin uses both of feeds and controls the two to know which is available.
-The first available is chosen.
-If the chosen feed don't have tweets enought (example: 2 tweets whereas you chose 4 tweets to display) the selected stream will not allow you to display all your tweets you want.

-You can try to solve a part of the problem by switching two variables in my code (see `wp-content/plugins/juiz-last-tweet-widget/juiz-last-tweet.php`) on lines 400 and 401.
-You have $search_feed1 and $search_feed2.
-Just change 1 by 2, and 2 by 1.

-A future update will allow you to change the feed directly from widget interface (I hope).

 = My tweets are not always updated =